Paris Place Vauban Square in France

 Marie Emile Fayolle was born in 1852 and graduating from military school he served in the French army gradually working up the ranks and became a Brigadier General before his retirement, however, with the outbreak of World War I, Emile Fayolle was called back to service.
 Emile Fayolle was the commander of different units within the Great War, including at the Battle of the Somme, and even over in Italy before being recalled back to France to aid the allied forces in his home country, and he was made a Marechal de France, or Marshal of France, in 1921 only seven years before he passed away.

-So, hence why the committee was formed the year after his death to have a monument produced in his memory, yet there were major problems with where this statue in Paris should be placed, and one of the options was the Champ de Mars, but eventually the Place Vauban by the historical Hotel des Invalides was chosen.
+So, hence why the committee was formed the year after his death to have a monument produced in his memory, yet there were major problems with where this Paris statue should be placed, and one of the options was the Champ de Mars, but eventually the Paris Place Vauban square by the historical Hotel des Invalides was chosen.

 The sculptor chosen for the project was the French artist Jean Boucher, who was well known for his memorial sculptures, with many that can be seen throughout Paris, including one at Place Denfert-Rochereau, another dedicated to American volunteers in the Place des Etats-Unis, etc.

-You will find that the main statue depicting Marie Emile Fayolle is made of bronze and is located on top of a large stone statue group, and this was eventually inaugurated in the October of 1935 within the Place Vauban, yet it was not until 1938 that the commemorative plaque was put in place, and again there was another inauguration ceremony conducted at this time.
+You will find that the main statue depicting Marie Emile Fayolle is made of bronze and is located on top of a large stone statue group, and this was eventually inaugurated in the October of 1935 within the Paris Place Vauban square, yet it was not until 1938 that the commemorative plaque was put in place, and again there was another inauguration ceremony conducted at this time.

 Place Vauban restaurant